 Role of LSA

 Learning Support Assistants make a valuable contribution to the achievements of pupils.
-They may attend a student’s care needs but a high proportion of their role is educational.
+They may attend a child’s care needs but a high proportion of their role is educational.
 The key responsibilities of the LSA include:

 Support for Pupils: